 D.C.
 Code offenders on parole are supervised by the Court Services and Offender Supervision Agency for the District of Columbia (CSOSA).
 The U.S. Parole Commission will be responsible for making decisions to grant, deny, or revoke parole for D.C. parolees and mandatory releasees.

 Yes.
-Information should be sent at least 60 days prior to an offender's hearing.
-The information should contain the offender's name and DCDC number.
+Information should be sent at least 60 days prior to an offender's hearing. **The information should contain the offender's name, Federal Registration Number and/or DCDC number.**